 There are no vaccination requirements for visitors to Portugal.

 For more information, contact Air France's international vaccination centre:

 Tap water is safe to drink in Porto.

 As a French citizen, you do not need to obtain a visa if you will be staying in Portugal for less than three months.
 However, your national identity card or passport must be valid for the duration of your stay.

-To enjoy peace of mind during your stay in Porto and Portugal, be sure to check with the French Ministry of Foreign Affairs for the latest travel information and recommendations:
+To enjoy peace of mind during your stay in Porto and Portugal, be sure to check with the Ministry of Foreign Affairs in your home country for the latest travel information and recommendations.

 Here are a few basic Portuguese phrases that will make your stay in Porto a little easier:

 In Porto like everywhere in Portugal, tips are particularly appreciated.
 Waiting staff have demanding jobs and good service should be rewarded.
 There is no hard-and-fast rule for the percentage.
 Leave whatever amount you feel is appropriate.